DESKi-IO/heartview/README.md

 `ultrasound_stream_ok`, `ultrasound_stream_get_next_image` and `signal_new_prediction` are pseudo functions to illustrate how the loop may be implemented.

-HeartView engine infers from echo ultrasound image that should meet the image format expected by inference runtime.
+HeartView engine infers from echo UltraSound image that should meet the [expected input image format](#expected-input-image-format).
 In order to convert image provided to HeartView engine with `hv_create_image`, one needs to describe the format of the provided raw image with `hv_create_raw_image_info` function.
+See [code snippet](#create-a-compatible-image-with-the-library)

 In a user facing application, this code should not be executed on the UI/main thread as it may lead the UI to be unresponsive.